tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 	Scalability isn't very meaningful since the amount of computation each GPU perform is data-dependent.
 	If all images have the same spatial size (in which case the per-GPU computation is *still different*), then a 85%~90% scaling efficiency is observed when using 8 V100s and `HorovodTrainer`.

-1. This implementation does not use specialized CUDA ops (e.g. NMS, ROIAlign).
-   Therefore it might be slower than other highly-optimized implementations.
-	 (CUDA kernel of NMS is currently only available in TF master)

 1. To reduce RAM usage on host: (1) make sure you're using the "spawn" method as set in `train.py`; (2) reduce `buffer_size` or `NUM_WORKERS` in `data.py`